rdubar/ish-clock/README.md

 # ISH CLOCK

-The ISH CLOCK is a unique time-telling program that provides a human-friendly, approximate representation of the current time.
-Originally developed in JavaScript, this project has since been translated into Python and C, catering to a wider range of platforms and use cases.
+The ISH CLOCK tells the approximate time in a human friendly format.

+I first wrote in in Javacript in around 1994, from an original which I seem to remember seeing on Unix systems, but I am not sure where.

+Here are versions in Javascript, Python and C.

+Please enjoy!

 ### Version
-1.1
+1.2

 ### Author
 Roger Dubar

 ## Description

-ISH CLOCK offers a charming and casual way to tell time, akin to saying "It's about quarter to ten" rather than "It's 9:45".
-This project includes implementations in JavaScript, Python, and C, demonstrating the versatility and portability of the concept across different programming languages.
+ISH CLOCK provides the approximate time in a human-readable format, for example "It's about quarter to ten", rather than "It's 9:45".
+This project includes implementations in JavaScript, Python, and C.

 ## License